 There are around 30 top-notch eateries packed into this delightful chaos and you have to fight for a table all year round.
 This soulful alley gets its nickname ‘Calle del Coño’ because of the hundreds of Madrileños that unexpectedly bump into their Madrileño friends and yell something along the lines of “Coño!
 What a surprise to see you here!”.

 Benidorm nightlife is unique

-“Midget Stripper”, “Live Sex Show” and names of long-forgotten British comedians adorn the chalkboard facades of many nightspots in Benidorm, but one legend is still the undisputed star of Benidorm despite her recent retirement at the age of 72 and that is “Sticky Vicky” and her magic vagina.
+“Midget Stripper”, “Live Sex Show” and names of long-forgotten British comedians adorn the chalkboard facades of many nightspots in Benidorm, but one legend is still the undisputed star of Benidorm despite her retirement at the age of 72 (she’s now 78) and that is “Sticky Vicky” and her magic vagina.

 Benidorm equally appeals to stag and hen dos.
 We stumbled across a merry group of stags giving the passers-by exactly what they wanted to see.
 Before the patrolling police moved the huge crowd on, I got a quick snap of the Diva-Daves.
 Moments after, they stripped off all but their high-heels and raced each other into the sea.
 Epic.

 You won’t find the Benidorm stereotype anywhere else in the world

 Beer bellies and plump cigars are manly and the women look ready to party at any moment: their style is relentless – colourful print dresses, nails done, big earrings offset by a terracotta skin backdrop.
 Fake tan is for fake people – these ladies are real.
 Any pretentiousness can use the back door – this isn’t Marbella sweetie.

 Benidorm gets a lot of flak for its unapologetic stereotype, coarse nightlife, and package holidays, but in combination with its bold moment in history, Benidorm has become a cultural phenomenon treasured by many.